xigxog/kubefox/docs/getting_started/quickstart.md

       --resource-group $AZ_RESOURCE_GROUP  \
       --name $AZ_AKS_NAME
     ```

+    ??? info "A different object named ... already exists in your kubeconfig file messages"

+        If you see messages like these, you've probably run the Quickstart on Azure previously.
+Just answer "y" to overwrite as shown below.

+        A different object named kf-quickstart-eus2-aks-01 already exists in your kubeconfig file.
+        Overwrite? (y/n): y

+        A different object named clusterUser_kf-quickstart-infra-eus2-rg_kf-quickstart-eus2-aks-01 already exists in your kubeconfig file.
+Overwrite? (y/n): y

+        Merged "kf-quickstart-eus2-aks-01" as current context in /Users/Steven/.kube/config

     The last resource to create is the Azure Container Registry (ACR).
 This is
     used to store the KubeFox Component container images.